Roses Travel Guide

 Holiday activities

 Although the town has lost much of its visible history, travellers will still find plenty of ancient cultural sites to visit, including the Citadel, which was built in 776 BC by the Romans.
-Roses is a haven for bird watching and other wildlife spotting, with several observatories and other animal centres in the area.
+Roses is a haven for bird watching and other wildlife spotting, and there are several observatories and other animal centres in the area.
 Visitors can also see Salvador Dali's former home only 12 miles (19km) away, or visit the Dali Museum in Figueres.
 The man-made beaches offer opportunities to swim, snorkel, sail, or just lie on the beach and get that golden tan, while the surrounding Catalonian countryside has a great range of sightseeing attractions and is popular with hikers.

 Any negatives?